|

 The largest new note is 100 YTL, which is the equivalent of 100 million of the old Turkish liras.
 Sterling, dollars and euros are readily accepted throughout Turkey and the Turkish name for money is para.

-Old Turkish lira will remain in circulation concurrent with the new currency until 1 January 2006 and will be convertible to New Turkish Lira for ten years via Turkey's Central Bank.
+Old Turkish lira will be convertible to New Turkish Lira until 2015 via Turkey’s Central Bank.

 Banks in Turkey are open Monday to Friday from 8.30am to midday and from 1.30pm to 5pm.